-The issue with the CPCESUs workflow is with the tracking phase, as they receive hundreds of modifications for projects each year that modifying the budget, time, or anything else regarding the projects, that they are unable to track effectively.
+The main issue with the CPCESUs workflow is with the tracking phase, as shown in Figure 2.2, as they receive hundreds of modifications for projects each year that modifying the budget, time, or anything else regarding the projects.
+CPCESU suffers from being unable to track these effectively.
 They already spend up to half their time at work tracking these projects, but with their work being scattered across several programs, there is no one system to make these modifications.
 If there has been a mistake, they cannot easily look at the history of a modification to correct, which has steadily lead to the problem of a database that is never up to date with the current projects, which fixing would only consume more and more time to do.

-This has lead to the current situation of having to recharter the organization with NAU using inaccurate budget numbers from this outdated database, requiring them to understate their numbers.
-This puts their organization current form in jeopardy, as NAU wants them to pay them 50% of what the project brings in, rather then the 17% they currently give, which they justify with large throughput of projects, high value for the 17%, and providing work to students.
+This has lead to the current situation of having to recharter the organization with NAU using inaccurate budget numbers from this outdated database.
+Tens of millions of dollars go unreported.
+This puts their organization in jeopardy, as NAU wants them to see at least a 50% return of what the project brings in, rather then the 17% they currently report.
+This requires CPCESU to sell the 17% as a large throughput of projects, high value for the 17%, and providing work to students.